Chapter 1: A Cheating Groom – Sexy Short Story

 “Hey,” I said quietly as he turned around.
 Damn.
 He was ripped in the front too, I swallowed and willed myself to look over his shoulder.

 He smiled, likely catching my pink skin.
 “Have a nice nap?”

 “How long was I out?”
 I asked, embarrassed.

 “About ten hours, you slept like a rock too, I went into your room to throw a toothbrush in there and you barely moved.”
 He arched a brow and gave me a devilish smile, “Nice to know you sleep naked.”

 My skin went from pink to deep red.
 I felt my blush scorch my body as I willed the emotions to stay off my face.

-“I…um didn’t bring pajamas,” I said embarrassed.
+“I…um was too tired to change,” I said embarrassed.
 “Plus,” I said sounding what I hoped was a little annoyed, “I didn’t know I’d be sharing a house with a peeping Tom.”